eliasmanjarrez/Machine-Learning-and-Knowledge-Extraction-MAKE-2026a/IntraBodyCoModulationViewer_Python_Code/README.md

 ## 3. Getting coordinates out of your own video, with DeepLabCut

-Skip this section if you only want to reproduce the published numbers: the coordinates are already in `data/`, and `reproduce_all.py` needs nothing from here.
-Read it if you want to run the method on a recording of your own.
+Skip this section if you only want to reproduce the published numbers: the derived joint-angle series are already in `data/`, and `reproduce_all.py` needs nothing from here — no video, no coordinates and no DeepLabCut installation.
+Read this section only if you want to run the method on a recording of your own, which is the one case where you have to produce the coordinates yourself.

 ### 3.1 The model